enzo-yue/FirstChromeExtention/README.md

 # FirstChromeExtention
-Try do get some hands-on experience of creating a Chrome extention
+Try to get some hands-on experience of creating a Chrome extention